GoogleCloudPlatform/cloud-hackathons/hacks/bq-dwh/README.md

 ### Description

 We've already designed a [Colab notebook](#TBD) for this challenge.
-Upload that to BigQuery, update its parameters if necessary, and run the cells one by one to understand what's going on.
+Upload that to BigQuery, and run the cells one by one to understand what's going on.

 TODO make the notebook available